 Recent advances in research and development have shown that a combination of habitat restoration and stream enrichment (in selected watersheds) can increase freshwater productivity sufficiently to reverse declines in abundance.

-The Provincial Government to passed “a Living Rivers Act” to protect and improve BC’s river systems with scientifically-based standards for watershed management, enhancements to fish habitat, and a 10-year program to correct past damage.
+The Provincial Government to pass “a Living Rivers Act” to protect and improve BC’s river systems with scientifically-based standards for watershed management, enhancements to fish habitat, and a 10-year program to correct past damage.
 Greater Georgia Basin wild steelhead stocks would appear to be very high priority candidates

 under this initiative.

 The British Columbia Conservation Foundation recognized the potential for future funds through the Living Rivers Act and developed the Greater Georgia Basin Steelhead Recover Plan in September 2002.
-A copy of this plan can be found at http://www.bccf.com/steelhead/pdf/Steelheadreport092702.pdf

 The Alouette Watershed was selected as one of the lower mainland watershed that could possibly benefit from further studies to bring back steelhead to its former abundance of steelhead.